A Comprehensive Guide for Aspiring Cello Teachers: Preparation and Conducting Lessons (Part 2 of 2)

 • Share this article on Linkedin

-Teaching Fee:
+Teaching Fee

 Lesson Plan and Monitoring Progress

-Student-Teacher Agreement:
+Student-Teacher Agreement

-• Observance of lesson schedule
+• Observance of lesson schedules

 • Commitment to practice